 Capac is a blue-collar town, with 46.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Capac is a village of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Capac who work in healthcare suport services (7.97%), office and administrative support (7.21%), and sales jobs (6.66%).

-Being a small village, Capac does not have a public transit system used by locals to get to and from work.
+Capac is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Capac in 2022 was $27,165, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $108,660 for a family of four.
 However, Capac contains both very wealthy and poor people as well.